GameMakerDiscord/Xpanda/Documentation/docs_src/index.md

 # Xpanda
-Welcome to the documentation of Xpanda, a shader preprocessor for GameMaker Studio 2!
+Welcome to the documentation of Xpanda, a shader preprocessor for GameMaker!

 ## Contents
 * [Features](Features.html)